akim10/customs/README.md

 ## How to Use
 1. Download [ReplayBook](https://github.com/fraxiinus/ReplayBook).
 This will let you download json files containing replay data from your saved League of Legends replays.

 2. Use ReplayBook to export data as a json from each game into a folder (you can just export everything, or create a preset and only export desired fields if you want to keep file sizes small).
+There should be a /cache/export_presets/ folder in the same directory as ReplayBook where you can place the "custom_fields.json" file so you can export using the preset made for this script.

 3. Setup [pygsheets](https://pygsheets.readthedocs.io/en/stable/authorization.html).